apache/spark/docs/sql-ref-syntax-qry-select-setops.md

 Note that input relations must have the same number of columns and compatible data types for the respective columns.

 ### EXCEPT and EXCEPT ALL
-`EXCEPT` and `EXCEPT ALL` return the rows that are found in one relation but not the other. `EXCEPT` takes only distinct rows while `EXCEPT ALL` does not remove duplicates.
+`EXCEPT` and `EXCEPT ALL` return the rows that are found in one relation but not the other. `EXCEPT` takes only distinct rows while `EXCEPT ALL` does not remove duplicates from the result rows.

 #### Syntax
 {% highlight sql %}